CapricornoG/Olivo/README.md

 * Possibility to add a recipe as a user.
 * Where to buy.
 * I would like to add a container with description text inside for the varieties section, the container would appear after hovering or clicking on the images in the varieties section.
+* Remove the Codeinstitute formdump and have a feedback of the message been send.

 \
 &nbsp;